UPenn Fintech Specialization from Coursera

-We have already looked at most popular courses and specializations of 2018 and today we will check out fundamental building blocks of financial technologies and real-world applications through case studies of Wharton-led companies in the field.Check them out, and start enrolling today!
-Also check out TOP 84 Coursera Specializations to boost your career!
+We have already looked at TOP 100 Coursera Specializations and today we will check out fundamental building blocks of financial technologies and real-world applications through case studies of Wharton-led companies in the field.Check them out, and start enrolling today!

 This Specialization is from The University of Pennsylvania (commonly referred to as Penn) is a private university, located in Philadelphia, Pennsylvania, United States.
 A member of the Ivy League, Penn is the fourth-oldest institution of higher education in the United States, and considers itself to be the